Oct 28th, 2014 history

 Cirno and I are heading to MCM (a nerd convention in London), but we've a long way to go and we're pretty conspicuous.

-We're white dudes.
+We're still presenting as white dudes.
 We know that when we get home we can take the costumes off and revert to our usual, privileged state.
 It doesn't hurt that we are not wearing makeup and these particular costumes make it clear even to people who don't recognise the characters that we are very much still white dudes.
 Still, we are drawing attention to gender in a way that takes people out of their comfort zones, but because we are not us, we can view their reactions with detachment.

 Reactions are varied, fascinating, and occasionally frightening.
 Some compliment us with slightly sneering irony.
 Some compliment us with sincerity.
 Some children ‘whisper’ to their parents as we pass (“whoah-ha-ha-ha… that's a man…”), some parents approach us with their kids and ask with genuine interest what we're dressed up for.
 The train conductor tells us we're pretty and the next people he deals with ask why they don't get the same treatment.
 Everybody laughs.